 Outdoor Recreation Program Update:

-The EBRPD Outdoor Recreation Department is currently preparing for the re-launching of limited in-person programming.
+The EBRPD Outdoor Recreation Department has relaunched limited in-person programming.
 This includes fishing, boating, day camps and contracted classes.
 In order to prioritize the best practices during the ongoing COVID-19 pandemic, we will continue to follow guidelines set forth by the Counties and State Health Departments.
 Note that as circumstances around the pandemic change, plans may need to be adjusted or updated.
 We will keep you informed as we receive new information & directives.
 Updates will be posted on our webpage.
 Thanks for your understanding and we hope that you will continue to safely and responsibly utilize your regional parks for both mental & physical benefits.
-For questions, contact us at (510) 544-2553 or email@example.com
+For questions, contact us at (510) 544-2553 or email@example.com.

 Parks to People: Bringing Our Parks into Homes, Classes, and Communities